Mdboniamin/Payoo-MFS/README.md

 ---

-> ⚠️ **Disclaimer:** Payoo MFS is a demo/educational project.
-It does not process real financial transactions.
+> ⚠️ **Disclaimer:** Payoo MFS is a demo/educational project built for practicing frontend fundamentals.
+It does not process real financial transactions, has no backend, and stores no data persistently.